Why my clients stop watching YouTube

 Lucy is a student from Korea.
 She came to me because she had to do a lot of school projects and essays during the summer.
 She didn’t feel productive.
 Most importantly, she was constantly distracted by YouTube videos and other digital entertainment.
 Instead of studying, she would spend hours on YouTube.

 We spent the first week or two building the foundational habits of productivity.
-If you are enrolled in the Monthly Method, you know what they are and the process I follow for building them.
+If you are enrolled in the Meaningful Month, you know what they are and the process I follow for building them.

 During the last week of her sprint, she shared something with me.
 Watching YouTube was not as fun anymore.
 Like Mike, she sat down to watch some of her favourite YouTubers and the thrill wasn’t there.
 It was a bit blah… She watched or video or two and then just stopped.